* This is the Professional Version. *

 Evidence suggests that anxiety disorders involve dysfunction in the parts of the limbic system and hippocampus that regulate emotions and response to fear.
 Heritability studies indicate a role for genetic and environmental factors.
 No specific genes have been identified; many genetic variants are probably involved.

-Anxious parents tend to have anxious children; having such parents may make children's problems worse than they otherwise might be.
+Anxious parents tend to have anxious children; having such parents may make children’s problems worse than they otherwise might be.
 Even normal children have difficulty remaining calm and composed in the presence of an anxious parent, and children who are genetically predisposed to anxiety have even greater difficulty.
-In as many as 30% of cases, treating the parents' anxiety in conjunction with the child's anxiety is helpful (see Anxiety and Stressor-Related Disorders for treatment of anxiety in adults).
+In as many as 30% of cases, treating the parents’ anxiety in conjunction with the child’s anxiety is helpful (see Overview of Anxiety Disorders for treatment of anxiety in adults).

 Perhaps the most common manifestation is school refusal.
 “School refusal” has largely supplanted the term “school phobia.”
 Actual fear of school is exceedingly rare.
 Most children who refuse to go to school probably have separation anxiety, social anxiety disorder, panic, or a combination.
 Some have a specific phobia.
 The possibility that the child is being bullied at school must also be considered.